-There are 6 remaining parameters to calibrate: the discount factor, β , preference parameters for early consumption, (Ψ, ψ) , expenditure risk, α , the acceptability of illiquid wealth, α_1 , and the stock of government debt, A^g .
-We set these to target moments related to the household wealth and asset liquidity.
-We map the components of wealth in the model to data on portfolio holdings in the 1998-2013 waves of the Survey of Consumer Finances (SCF).
-We interpret liquid assets as zero maturity wealth held by households, which predominately corresponds to transaction accounts (checking, saving, money market, and brokerage cash).
-We set the annual real rate of return on liquid balances, R^m , to -1.5%, equal to the average real rate of return of zero maturity assets (MZM) between 1999 and 2008 reported by the Federal Reserve Bank of St. Louis.13 Illiquid wealth in the model captures the remainder and corresponds to households' direct and indirect holdings of publicly-traded stocks and bonds, private business equity, and net worth directly held in residential structures and consumer durables, including vehicles.
-We set α_1 to target the liquidity premium.
-Since our model does not feature aggregate risk, we measure the liquidity premium using the real user cost of holding MZM given by ?.14 The real user cost equals the interest rate spread between the real return on MZM and the maximum real return on a set of short-term money market accounts and the Baa corporate bond yield.
+waves of the Survey of Consumer Finances (SCF).
+We interpret liquid assets as zero maturity wealth held by households, which corresponds to transaction accounts (checking, saving, money market, and brokerage cash).
+We set the annual real rate of return on liquid balances, $R^m$ , to -1.5%, equal to the average real rate of return of zero maturity assets (MZM) between 1999 and 2008 reported by the Federal Reserve Bank of St. Louis.
+Illiquid wealth in the model captures the remainder household wealth and corresponds to direct and indirect holdings of publicly-traded stocks and bonds, private business equity, and net worth directly held in residential structures and consumer durables, including vehicles.
+We set $\alpha_1$ to target the liquidity premium.
+Since our model does not feature aggregate risk, we measure the liquidity premium using the real user cost of holding MZM given by Anderson and Jones (2011).
+The real user cost equals the interest rate spread between the real return on MZM and the maximum real return on a set of short-term money market accounts and the Baa corporate bond yield.
 The average use cost over 1998-2013 was 6.2%.
-This leads to a probability that illiquid assets are accepted, conditional on an expenditure shock, of $\alpha_1/\alpha = 0.06$.
-We set A^g to target the fraction of aggregate household wealth held either directly or indirectly in bonds of 13% in the SCF.
+This leads to a probability that illiquid assets are accepted, conditional on an expenditure shock, of $\alpha_1/\alpha = 0.06$ .
+We set $A^g$ to target the fraction of aggregate household wealth held either directly or indirectly in bonds of 13% in the SCF.

-The remaining parameters, β , Ψ , ψ , and α , are chosen to target moments from the distribution of liquid wealth to annual income and the distribution of the share of total wealth held in liquid assets - the 'liquid share'.
-These distributions are important measures of the extent to which households are directly exposed to changes in long-run inflation, R^m , via their portfolios.
+The remaining parameters, $\beta$ , $\Psi$ , $\psi$ , and $\alpha$ , are chosen to target moments from the distribution of liquid wealth to annual income and the distribution of the share of total wealth held in liquid assets - the 'liquid share'.
+These distributions are important measures of the extent to which households are directly exposed to changes in long-run inflation, $R^m$ , via their portfolios.
 Instead of choosing ad-hoc, cross-sectional moments to target, we minimize the sum of squared residuals over the entire distribution.
-Figure ?? illustrates the fit between model (solid-blue curves) and the average of the cross-sectional distributions in the 1998 to 2013 waves of the SCF (dashed-green curves).
+Figure 3 illustrates the fit between model (solid-blue curves) and the average of the cross-sectional distributions in the 1998 to 2013 waves of the SCF (dashed-green curves).
 The left panel shows the distribution of liquid wealth to annual income while the right panel shows the distribution of the liquid share.

 The model matches the empirical distribution of liquid wealth to income well.
 The median is 0.57 in the model and 0.43 in the data, and the inter-quartile range is 0.18 in the model and 0.12 in the data.
-In terms
+In terms of the share of wealth held in liquid assets, the model produces a slightly more dispersed distribution and right-skewed distribution compared to the data.
+The median liquid share in the model is 6.3% while in the data it is 3.8%, and the inter-quartile range in the model is 17 percentage points while in the data it is 10 percentage points.
+In terms of total wealth, the model produces lower median and average wealth to income

-13We compute the real return using the nominal return on MZM, FRED series MZMOWN, and the consumer price deflator).
+&lt;sup>13We compute the real return using the nominal return on MZM, FRED series MZMOWN, and the consumer price deflator).

-14See FRED series OCMZMA.
+&lt;sup>14See FRED series OCMZMA.